This guidance covers natural water features and their effect on property boundaries.

 Effect on warranty

-Section 73(2)(i) of the 2012 Act, states that the Keeper does not warrant that alluvion has not had an effect on a boundary.
+Section 73(2)(i) of the Land Registration etc (Scotland) Act 2012 states that the Keeper does not warrant that alluvion has not had an effect on a boundary.
 Warranty is therefore statutorily excluded from natural water boundaries in respect of alluvial change.
 Unlike the practice adopted under the 1979 Act, the Keeper no longer requires to specify in the title sheet that the water boundary is excluded from warranty, and no reference requires to be added to the cadastral map to identify a water boundary that may be affected by alluvion.

 Alluvion is not displaced by registration of title.
 Where the land register depicts a natural water boundary on the map, this is simply a snap shot in time, defining the boundary as at the date of registration.
 Where a title boundary is changed by alluvion, the effect in registration terms is to make the cadastral map inaccurate, as it wrongly depicts what the position is in law or fact, in terms of section 65.
 However, upon request to the Keeper, such an inaccuracy may be corrected by rectification.

 Section 66 of the 2012 Act permits registered proprietors of adjacent registered plots of land, separated by a natural water feature, to agree that their common boundary (or part of it) may be excluded from the effect of subsequent alluvial changes.
 The effect of such an agreement is to fix the line of the title boundary.
 Such agreements are only registrable in the land register.

 In terms of registration, a consequence of an agreement under section 66 is that the cadastral map and title sheet do not become inaccurate as a result of alluvion affecting the fixed boundary.